matthew-robertson/Useful_things/I Learned Something Today/CulinaryArts.md

 1. Consolidate into smaller containers as you use things, to save space.
 Deli containers are amazing.
 [Carla's tip](https://youtu.be/A8g-bt9GbRk?t=119)
 1. Have lots of towels.
 Keep a dry towel for grabbing hot things, and have a second towel for drying your hands.
 Don't mix them up because you'll burn yourself.
 You've done this accidentally when washing your hands just before putting on cloth oven mitts.
 [BA Restaurant tips](https://www.youtube.com/watch?v=A8g-bt9GbRk)
 1. Use *clap* your *clap* freezer!
 Freeze chilis and grate them later, freeze big batches of sauces, whatever.
 To quote [Priya](https://youtu.be/A8g-bt9GbRk?t=527): "I use my freezer kind of like a pantry.
 I freeze everything".
+1. Things should 1) have a defined place, and 2) be visible.
+1. Store things so that your most used tools are the most accessible tools.
+1. Don't store onions and potatoes near each other.
+Onions emit ethylene gas, which makes potatoes spoil faster.

 ## Food History
 1. [Bannock](https://en.wikipedia.org/wiki/Bannock_(food) is a bread that's common to Canadian indigenous groups all across the country.
 The fact that's true should make you think about why: the answer is that [the ingredients are all common to what was included in the ration packs the groups were given after being forced into reservations](https://youtu.be/4EXVrzOACv4?t=245).